YmirKhang/487torrent/README.md

 ## Torrent File Sharing App
 - We've implemented the bonus utility.
 - This is the result of at least 15 hour pair programming.
-- Program parameters can be found in config file.
+- Program parameters can be found in config file with comments.

 ### Usage
 ```bash